SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 <img src="http://SendurLanter.github.io/files/dissemination.gif"  width="300" height="225" align=center>
 <img src="http://SendurLanter.github.io/files/Diss.png"  width="420" height="300" align=center>

 In the figure, the black line means the message exchange between users and the green/red nodes represent the users have/haven't seen a certain video.
-All of the user data are collected in real-world traces.
-[Click to see details](https://sendurlanter.github.io/portfolio/portfolio-1/) <br/><br/><br/>
+All of the user data are collected in real-world traces. <br/><br/><br/>

 MEC-Assisted FoV-Aware Adaptive 360° Video Streaming for VR
 ------